 1. You need someone to do the boring work

 There’s a ton of boring work in a business.
-In this one, it’s about collecting the orders once they’ve been rapid prototyped (round the corner on Curtain Road at Inition), checking them, tying a festive piece of string through them, looking at orders, putting the right one in bubble wrap, in a box, printing out the address and stamp (using online stamps by Royal Mail) on a label and finally walking over to the post office to send them.
+In this one, it’s about collecting the orders once they’ve been rapid prototyped (round the corner on Curtain Road at Inition), checking them, tying a festive piece of string through them, looking at orders, putting the right one in bubble wrap, in a box, printing out the address and stamp ( if you are wondering: where can I buy stamps? we are using online stamps by Royal Mail) on a label and finally walking over to the post office to send them.
 Because each piece is unique, that pretty much prevents us from using smart fulfilment solutions like Amazon.
 All of this incredibly tedious work is done by Amanda.
 She is a star.

 2. You need to worry about the smallest numbers.